 The first step is to go to your Gmail account and click on the 'Compose' button, which can be found in the top left-hand corner of the screen.

-Confidential mode is a Gmail feature that helps you keep your messages safe by preventing the recipient from forwarding, copying, printing, or downloading your email.
+The Confidential mode in Gmail is a feature that helps you keep your messages safe by preventing the recipient from forwarding, copying, printing, or downloading your email.

-In the bottom right-hand corner of this window, you'll see a small lock icon – click on this to turn on Confidential Mode.
+In the bottom right-hand corner of this window, you'll see a small lock icon – click on this to turn on the Gmail Confidential Mode.